Time Machine Backup Delayed? Here’s Why & How to Fix on Mac

 - You have recently changed the Time Machine backup drive

-- The backup drive is no longer connected to the Mac
+- The Time Machine backup drive is no longer connected to the Mac

-Most of these are resolved by just reconnecting the drive in question and letting the Mac perform its backup routine.
+Most of these are resolved by just reconnecting the Time Machine drive to the Mac in question and letting the Mac perform its backup routine.

 If you have recently changed the Time Machine device, make sure Time Machine is aware of the new disk location by checking out the Time Machine preferences within System Preferences > Time Machine.
 The name of the backup disk will be listed, if it’s an old drive or you want to switch it, just hit the ‘Select Disk’ button and select your new backup disk.

 I recommend to just let Time Machine run on it’s regular backup schedule so you can prevent delays and keep your Mac backups as accurate, as recent, and as relevant as possible.
 You may not need them often, but when you do, you’ll be glad you have a recent Time Machine snapshot to revert or restore a Mac back to.
-With how easy Time Machine is, there is little reason to not do this.
+With how easy Time Machine is to setup and use for Mac backups, there is little reason to not do this.